A350 Melksham bypass

 A Wiltshire Traffic Model has been created which covers the wide area of the county.
 This computer model makes use of a large number of traffic counts across the highway network.
 It is not just based on traffic counts in the Melksham area.
 This allows schemes and proposals across the county to be modelled with a high degree of accuracy, and enables the computer modelling of combinations of road and development proposals to be assessed.
 Having robust data to inform options appraisal is an important part of the scheme assessment process.

-The scheme is being prepared in accordance with Department for Transport (DfT) guidance.
+The scheme is being prepared in accordance with Department for Transport (DfT) guidance, and the traffic model is validated and checked using separate traffic counts.
 The traffic modelling will be reviewed by DfT during the development of the scheme to ensure that the modelling and economic assessments are robust.
 The business case for the scheme will be assessed by experts at the DfT before funding for the scheme is awarded.

 The emerging Local Plan is expected to result in proposals for additional housing in the county in order to meet Government targets.
 The nature and location of this will be determined by the Local Plan process, which will use a similar traffic model to the scheme to ensure consistency.
 The traffic modelling for the Melksham Bypass will be rerun and reviewed as further information on growth and future traffic movements becomes available.